ssb22/adjuster/README.md

  : Cancels any earlier `--android-print` option in Makefile variables etc

 `--known-characters=`
  : When generating an Android browser, include an option to leave the most frequent characters unannotated as 'known'.
-This option should be set to the filename of a UTF-8 file of characters separated by newlines, assumed to be most frequent first, with characters on the same line being variants of each other.
+This option should be set to the filename of a UTF-8 file of characters separated by newlines, assumed to be most frequent first, with characters on the same line being variants of each other (see `--freq-count` for one way to generate it).
 Words consisting entirely of characters found in the first N lines of this file (where N is settable by the user) will be unannotated until tapped on.

+`--freq-count=`
+ : Name of a file to write that is suitable for the known-characters option, taken from the input examples (which should be representative of typical use).
+Any post-normalise table provided will be used to determine which characters are equivalent.

 `--android-audio=`
  : When generating an Android browser, include an option to convert the selection to audio using this URL as a prefix, e.g. https://example.org/speak.cgi?text= (use for languages not likely to be supported by the device itself).
 Optionally follow the URL with a space (quote carefully) and a maximum number of words to read in each user request.
 Setting a limit is recommended, or somebody somewhere will likely try 'Select All' on a whole book or something and create load problems.
 You should set a limit server-side too of course.